 When I like a song, I play it until I hate it

-After nine years of waiting, YouTube finally lets you loop a video on the web version.
-To loop a video in your browser, simply right-click on the video and choose the option “Loop” and you are good to go.
-However, I’m pretty sure, YouTube won’t be releasing this feature on their official Android and iOS app anytime soon.
+On the other hand, the YouTube desktop version lets you loop a video.
+In case you didn’t know, just right-click the play/pause button and click on the “Loop” option and you are good to go.
+But, I’m pretty sure, YouTube won’t be releasing this feature on their official Android and iOS app anytime soon.

 But that doesn’t mean you cannot loop YouTube videos on Android and iOS.
 There are some workarounds to loop a video right inside the YouTube app, for both Android and iOS.
 Although it’s in no way perfect like the web version, it gets the job done.

-1. Open the YouTube app and play the video
+1. Open the YouTube app and play the video.

-3. Now from the main screen, tap on the “Library” option appearing at the bottom of the screen and find the newly created Playlist.
-Once you are here, tap on the play button to start playing the video.
+2. Tap on Add to option below the video > Create a new playlist > Give the playlist a name of your choice.
+Now from the main screen, tap on the “Library” option appearing at the bottom of the screen and navigate the newly created Playlist.
+Once you are in, tap on the play button to start playing the video.

 4. While the video is playing, tap on the “Down” arrow right next to the Playlist name.